LivePersonInc/knowledge-center-archive/_release/June 2021/week-of-june-28th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## Transfer analysis in the Performance Messaging Dashboard.
+## Transfer analysis in the Performance Messaging Dashboard
 ### Type: Enhancement (Analytics Builder 4.11)

 Available to all customers?
 Y (Analytics Builder enabled)